How TokenFlexing works

 1 · Scan

-The scanner walks 25+ known AI-tool storage paths on each run.
+The scanner walks 22 known AI-tool sources on each run.
 Tools fall into three buckets:

 Reads are read-only.
 No prompt content, no completion text — only the usage blocks each provider stamps onto assistant messages.